clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/scheduling/schedules/schedules-overview.md

 ### Scheduling actions

-From the drop-down menu on the right, select one of the following scheduling actions:
+From the drop-down menu on the far right of the action bar, select one of the following scheduling actions:

 - {% link_new Insert shift sequences | features/scheduling/schedules/schedules-insert-shift-sequences.md %}: Insert fixed, recurring sequences of shifts, activities, or availabilities into your schedule.
 - {% link_new Job optimization | features/scheduling/schedules/schedules-job-optimization.md %}: Replace activities to improve coverage.